Kolmogorov--Arnold stability: Conclusions

 \section{Conclusions}

-All proofs of KA using the Baire category theorem, including ours, easily pass from a countable dense collection $\{f\}$ of functions for which a <<working>> $\phi$ has been found to all functions but taking a limit.
-It may therefore come as a surprise that we are not able to similarly take a limit to pass from a countable collection $\mathcal{H}$ of adversaries to its closure.
+All proofs of KA using the Baire category theorem, including ours, easily pass from a countable dense collection $\{f\}$ of functions for which a `working' $\phi$ has been found to all functions but taking a limit.
+It may therefore come as a surprise that we are not able to similarly take a limit to pass from a countable collection $\mathcal{H}$ of re-parameterizations to its closure.
 This would be the hoped-for conclusion.
 What goes wrong?
-The problem is that our rule for producing the outer function $g^{f,h}$ depends delicately on the location of the <<forced>> values on the real line.
+The problem is that our rule for producing the outer function $g^{f,h}$ depends delicately on the location of the `forced' values on the real line.
 The function $g^{f,h}$ at these values (both in the approximation step and after convergence) bounces around between the various \(\frac{1}{3}f(\ell_{j,r})\), which initially means within \([\,-\frac{1}{3}, \frac{1}{3}\,]\).
-If such large transitions occur at near and nearer <<forced>> values the Lipshitz constant of $g^{f,h}$ will diverge.
-As the adversary $h$ varies (think of rotating the plane and projecting) the <<forced>> values may cross each other.
-This means that the functions \(\{g^{f,h}\}\) are not necessarily equi-continuous w.r.t. $h$.
+If such large transitions occur at near and nearer `forced' values the Lipshitz constant of $g^{f,h}$ will diverge.
+As the re-parameterization $h$ varies (think of rotating the plane and projecting) the `forced' values may cross each other.
+This means that the functions \(\{g^{f,h}\}\) are not necessarily equi-continuous w.r.t. $h$, and this turns out to be the main obstruction for the step from countable collections of homeomorphisms to continuous ones.